DivitGitHub/BakingApp/README.md

 - Use of MediaPlayer/Exoplayer to display videos.
 - Handle error cases in Android.
-- Add a widget to my app experience.
+- Added a widget to my app experience.
 - Leverage a third-party library in my app.
 - Use of Fragments to create a responsive design that works on phones and tablets.